 27 ITEMS TO ADD TO YOUR PACKING LIST FOR EUROPE

-It’s no wonder that it attracts over 700 million visitors each year—it’s one of the most beautiful places on earth!
+It’s no wonder that it attracts over 700 million visitors each year as it’s one of the most beautiful places on earth!

-But before you go off half-cocked with your packing list full of items you think you will need only to find they are unavailable in Europe (and thus leaving them behind), take some time out and prepare yourself by reading this article.
+But before you go off half-cocked with your packing list full of items you think you will need only to find unavailable in Europe (and thus leave them behind), take some time out and prepare by reading this article.

 Here are 27 things I recommend adding to your packing list for backpacking in Europe!

 BEST ELECTRONICS TO BRING WHEN BACKPACKING IN EUROPE

 Noise-canceling headphones are a great way to block out noise and enjoy music or movies without being disturbed by the noise around.